Infrastructure Recovery Charge

 a) The construction of up to 2 dwellings on a lot

-b) The construct of the following buildings when they are ancillary to a dwelling –
+b) The construction of the following buildings when they are ancillary to a dwelling –

 i.
 A garage, carport or shed or similar non-habitable building;